OvidijusParsiunas/deep-chat/example-servers/nextjs/pages-router/README.md

 git clone --depth 1 https://github.com/OvidijusParsiunas/deep-chat.git
 ```

-Navigate to this directory and run the following command to download the dependencies:
+Navigate to this directory and run the following commands to download and build the dependencies:

 ```
 npm install

+npm build
 ```

 Run the project: